1959582_10203081198489244_274663726_n.jpg

 Two days later, instead of visiting Cameron Corner – the junction of three Australian states – we had to head north, urgently but slowly and carefully.
 We were novices in a nation of overconfident off-roaders, but no one left for the border before we did.
 The National Parks Office had not re-opened any roads at that point.
 I was fairly sure that if you drive on a closed road, your insurance is invalid, which didn’t do much to soothe my troubled mind.
 When filling up with diesel, I mentioned we were headed up Queensland way, just in case… In case what?
 In case there were reports later of a white Freelander in a ditch by the Silver City Highway?

 The best-laid plans can be turned on their heads in a few moments of heavy downpour.
 But always try to enjoy the ride, even if you’re sliding out of control and struggling to see out of the windscreen.
 Your thwarted plans weren’t necessarily the best, so make new ones.
-In Australia, chance encounters as a result of unforeseen circumstances often led down different roads to alternative must-sees; not to mention more interesting stories.
+When I lived in Australia, chance encounters as a result of unforeseen circumstances often led down different roads to alternative must-sees; not to mention more interesting stories.

 Wet track…